nishikanta24/Customer-Subscription-using-Sagemaker/README.md

 # Predicting Customer Subscription Using AWS SageMaker

 ## Project Overview
 This project focuses on developing a machine learning model to predict whether a customer will subscribe to a term deposit.
-Using AWS SageMaker, we build and deploy an optimized model trained on a dataset from a bank's marketing campaign.
+Using AWS SageMaker, we build and deploy an optimized XGBoost model trained on a dataset from a bank's marketing campaign.
+The project demonstrates how to preprocess data, train a model, evaluate its performance, and deploy it as a scalable endpoint on AWS SageMaker.

+## Key Features of AWS SageMaker
+- **Scalable ML Training**: Train models on cloud instances without worrying about local hardware limitations.
+- **Managed Model Deployment**: Deploy models as API endpoints for real-time predictions.
+- **Hyperparameter Optimization**: Automatically tune models for optimal performance.
+- **Seamless S3 Integration**: Store and retrieve datasets directly from AWS S3.
+- **Built-in Algorithms**: Utilize pre-configured machine learning models like XGBoost, TensorFlow, and more.

 ## Dataset
-The dataset consists of **41,188** records with **62** features, including:
+The dataset consists of 41,188 records with 62 features, including:
 - **Customer Information** (e.g., `age`, `job_*`, `marital_*`, `education_*`)
 - **Banking Behavior** (e.g., `default_*`, `housing_*`, `loan_*`)
 - **Campaign Information** (e.g., `contact_*`, `month_*`, `day_of_week_*`)